Darxo/Hardened/README.md

 - **Negotiator** now grants 100% faster decay of negative Relation (up from 15%).
 It now has a more accurate list of effects
 - **Quartermaster** now costs 1500 Crowns (down from 3000), requires 2 Caravan Cart Upgrades to unlock and grants 100 Storage for Tools and Medicine (up from 50)
 - **Scout** no longer grants 15% more movement speed.
 It now grants 20% more movement speed while in Forests and Swamp.
 It also grants 25% Vision while on hills or mountains
-- **Surgeon** now also counts Injuries treated by Bandages for its Requirement
+- **Surgeon** now also counts Injuries treated by Bandages for its Requirement.
+It no longer lowers the duration of injuries on your brothers and now costs 3000 Crowns (down from 3500)
 - **Trader** now also makes Trading Goods 100% more common in shop

 ## Enemies